How to reclaim unfair bank charges

 - It won’t cost you anything.
-If you’ve got a case it’ll be investigated for free.
+If you have got a case it will be investigated for free.

 - Your bank won’t penalise you.
 You won’t be treated differently for complaining.

 Who can reclaim charges?

 Anyone can write or speak to their bank and ask for a refund.
-Some banks might even write it of as a gesture of goodwill as a valued customer.
+Some banks might even write off charges as a gesture of goodwill to a valued customer.

-A November 2009 Supreme Court ruling made it more difficult to claim charges back, however it is still still possible, especially if you’re struggling.
+A Supreme Court ruling in 2009 made it more difficult to reclaim charges, but it is still still possible, especially if you’re struggling.